What is Bone Cancer?

+Bone cancer begins developing in the cells of the bone.
+Most cases of bone cancer are in kids and teens.
 Each year, about 3,600 new bone cancer cases are estimated to be diagnosed in the United States.
 There are three types of bone cancer, which are Osteosarcoma, Chondrosarcoma, and Ewing sarcoma.
-The National Cancer Institute estimates the 5-year relative survival rate for bone cancer to be 66%.
+Cancer that starts elsewhere in the body but spreads to the bones is not referred to as bone cancer, it is named by the origin of where it starts.

-The risk factors for bone cancer include genetic disorders, such as retinoblastoma, chondrosarcomas, and chordomas.
-Other risk factors include having Paget disease, exposure to radiation, bone marrow transplantation, and injuries.
 Bone cancer symptoms can be mistaken for symptoms of other conditions such as injuries or arthritis.
 If you notice symptoms like these with no cause, talk to your doctor.
+Symptoms may include:

 - Bone pain